Nursing Education

 If you already hold an MSN in another specialty area, this graduate certificate is designed to assist in meeting eligibility criteria to seek professional certification as a Certified Nurse Educator or Certified Clinical Nurse Educator.

-NOTE: This program has specific admissions requirements.
+NOTE: This program has specific admission requirements and is currently not open for admission to residents of Washington state.
 Completion of this program does not award any professional certifications.
-This program is currently not open for admission to residents of Washington or Tennessee.

 What You Will Do

-1. Learn to apply program objectives to the role of a nurse educator in clinical or academic settings
+1. Learn to apply program objectives to the role of a nursing faculty member in healthcare and academic settings

-2. Create effective educational and curricular materials for various audiences
+2. Create effective educational and curricular materials for various audiences, meeting all relevant standards for quality care

 Program at a Glance